-Now visit again visit your WordPress admin section, if issue still occurs, then follow other steps.
+Now visit your WordPress admin section; if the issue still occurs, follow other steps.

 Disable Plugins and Themes

-If you can access the admin section after clearing the cache, then the simple and easy way to fix the issue is disabling the plugins and reverting theme to default one.
+If you can access the admin section after clearing the cache, then the simple and easy way to fix the issue is to disabling the plugins and reverting the theme to the default one.